NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 sampler.set_cycle(nodes=[s2,s1,s0])
 ```

-Creating a `ProjectionGraph` is rather similar to creating an `NGCGraph`.
-However,
+Creating a `ProjectionGraph` is rather similar to creating an `NGCGraph` (notice
+that we chose to use `FNode`(s) since they work well for feedforward projection schemes).
-we should caution that the design of a projection graph should meaningfully mimic
+However, we should caution that the design of a projection graph should meaningfully mimic
 what one would envision is the underlying directed, acyclic generative model embodied
 by their `NGCGraph` (it helps to draw out/visualize the dot-and-arrow structure you
 want graphically first, using similar shorthand as we presented for our model above,